juangancio/eeg-spatial-analysis/README.md

 'analysis_mode': Controls the symbol construction (temporal or spatial) and how the averages are performed.

 'ensemble' : spatial analysis, but for each time, the mean value of SPE in all subjects if provided.
 This analysis corresponds to the one of Boaretto et al. (2023), and outputs the data used to plot Fig.4 of Gancio et al. (2024).
-It outputs SPE for diferente arrangement:
+It outputs SPE for different arrangements:

 	linear: straight forward, as come from the dataset, ordering (first approach of Boaretto et al. (2023))